 Bachman, et. al., Researching the Law (2014)

 The Bluebook, A Uniform System of Citation (19th ed.
 2010))

 Recommended (but not required): Strunk and White, The Elements of Style

 For the first class, please read Bouchoux, ch.
 4 and Appendix B.

-All notices regarding the Writing Program will be posted on Blackboard and on the 7th floor bulletin boards.
+All notices regarding the Writing Program will be posted on Blackboard.
 The course number is JD893 (Writing LLMs).
 LL.M.s are responsible for checking for information about class schedules, room changes, assignments, messages from instructors, and other assignments.

-Seminar schedules will be posted each week on the web site for the class (JD 893).
+Seminar schedules will be posted each week on the Blackboard site for the class (JD 893).

 The library research classes are designed to introduce students to the basics of legal research in the United States legal system.
 The three classes are designed to model the research process: starting with secondary sources, moving on to statutes and finishing with cases.
 The first class will demonstrate analyzing a research problem, selecting research terms and applying these in an appropriate secondary source.
 The second class will introduce statutory codes as found on the federal and state level.
 The class focus on the best way to find and use a statutory section.
 The last class will deal with researching and updating cases.
 Students will be introduced to search techniques used in the two major U.S. legal databases: Lexis and Westlaw.
 All classes will integrate print and electronic research with hands-on exercises.